 Since 2008 I’ve taken on a new experiment every year.
 I do them for three reasons: to learn something new, to meet new people and to get outside my comfort zone.
 My experiments range from intense physical challenges to year-long endeavors aiming to create a habit.
 Here’s a list of everything I’ve tried over the years:

-2018: I’ve always appreciated the intensity of a good boxing match, so this year I am training to become an amateur boxer.
+2018: This year I am training to become an amateur boxer.
 I plan to compete in a charity fight by the end of the year.
 I am also continuing with my meditation practice.

 2017: Set out to do 150 hours of meditation and 150 hours of yoga over the course of the year.

 2016: Volunteered for a day / week with cancer-related charities and hospitals in Bucharest and London.

 2015: Interviewed elderly people and asked them a set of ten questions about life.
 I posted some of the interviews on this blog, here.

 2014: Trained my memory with a world memory champion for a year, in order to be able to remember anything.
 That was awesome.

 2012: Went to the gym every weekday for a year.
 This has become a habit and I now work out every morning.